R-Gaurav/r-gaurav.github.io/_posts/2024-04-13-Lava-Tutorial:--MNIST-Training-on-GPU-and-Evaluation-on-Loihi2.md

 `Note`: Complete source code for this tutorial can be found on my [mnist-on-loihi](https://github.com/R-Gaurav/mnist-on-loihi) GitHub repository.
 Also, basic knowledge of Lava's `Process` and `ProcessModel` is necessary to follow this tutorial well; however, you are welcome to read it as I will be providing high-level explanations of the realted Lava APIs.
 You can learn more about Lava on its above-linked website.

 # Introduction
 Programming in Lava is _not_ easy! -- well... at least as of this date.
 Lava is a rich python library introduced by Intel to build, train, and deploy spiking networks on Intel's neuromorphic chips: $$\textsf{Loihi-1}$$ and $$\textsf{Loihi-2}$$.
 As of now, Lava supports [Deep Learning through SNNs](https://lava-nc.org/lava-lib-dl/index.html), dynamic spiking networks based on [Dynamic Neural Fields](https://lava-nc.org/lava-lib-dnf/lava.lib.dnf.html), and interestingly - mathematical [Constraint Optimization](https://lava-nc.org/lava-lib-optimization/lava.lib.optimization.html).
 There are **two** main ways to build and train Deep-SNNs in Lava through [Lava-DL](https://github.com/lava-nc/lava-dl):
 * (a) **ANN-to-SNN** via [Bootstrap](https://lava-nc.org/lava-lib-dl/bootstrap/index.html), and
 * (b) **Direct Training** via [SLAYER](https://lava-nc.org/lava-lib-dl/slayer/index.html)

 You can find more details and tutorials [here](https://lava-nc.org/dl.html).
 Note that after you have trained your Lava-based Deep-SNN, you can use Lava's [NetX](https://lava-nc.org/lava-lib-dl/netx/index.html) module to port your network to Loihi neuromorphic chips.

->`We here focus on building, (direct) training, and deploying an SNN comosed of only Dense layers via Lava's SLAYER and NetX APIs.`
+>`We here focus on building, (direct) training, and deploying an SNN composed of only Dense layers via Lava's SLAYER and NetX APIs; training on GPU, evaluation on Loihi-2.`

 `Note`: Here I am just presenting the main excerpts from the [mnist-on-loihi](https://github.com/R-Gaurav/mnist-on-loihi) repository necessary to understand my code.
 The library requirements and execution process/commands are mentioned in my repo's README.
 Also, needless to say, the Loihi-2 chip's simulation (henceforth, $$\textsf{Loihi-Sim}$$) runs on your CPU, while the Loihi-2 chip's actual hardware (henceforth, $$\textsf{Loihi-Hw}$$) can be accessed on the INRC cloud.

 I am next introducing some very foundational details of Lava, related to this tutorial.